imagewize/wp-native-blocks/README.md

 composer require imagewize/sage-native-block --dev
 ```

+**That's it!** The package is ready to use.
+No additional setup required.

-**NB** You can drop `--dev` but then it will be included in your production build.
+You can drop `--dev` but then it will be included in your production build.

-## Configuration
+## Configuration (Optional)

-You can publish the config file with:
+The package works out of the box with default settings.
+However, you can optionally publish the config file to customize template settings:

 ```shell
 wp acorn vendor:publish --provider="Imagewize\SageNativeBlockPackage\Providers\SageNativeBlockServiceProvider"
 ```

-**NB**: This is recommended to customize template settings.
-The package includes default configuration with 5 block templates and typography/spacing presets.
+**When to publish:**
+- You want to customize typography or spacing presets
+- You want to add your own template definitions to the config
+- You're experiencing config loading issues in your environment (rare)

+**Note:** Since v2.0.1, the package automatically falls back to loading config directly if it's not published, making this step truly optional.

 ## Usage